jrmlhermitte/jrmlhermitte.github.io/_posts/2025-08-20-pdf-store-app-with-gemini.md

 4. **Run the server and test it yourself** During prototyping, you don't really know what you want.
 I advise against letting gemini try to run the server.
 Run it yourself, see what errors Gemini runs into.
-Often, Gemini can get stuck trying to run the server and examinig more output than it needs and this can waste valuable tokens.
+Often, Gemini can get stuck trying to run the server and examining more output than it needs and this can waste valuable tokens.
 5. **Loops happen, ensure you have manual validation checkpoints**:
 I had Gemini always ask me when it wanted to run the server.
 Most of the time I